karllundgren/secureChat/README.md

 #### client and server that use RSA and AES to communicate securely
 ## Usage:
 1. Ensure client.py and server.py have the same host and port (by default localhost port 5022)
-2. run server.py with 'python3 server.py' command
+2. Run server.py with 'python3 server.py' command
-3. run client.py with 'python3 server.py' command
+3. Run client.py with 'python3 server.py' command

 ## How it works:
 1. The server creates an RSA public and private key (using the .pem file generated with Keytool)